 How Do I Find a Mentor or a Sponsor?

 Two types of support that are commonly used are mentors and sponsors.
-However, understanding when to seek each type of support can be confusing.
-There are differences between mentors and sponsors –this blog post will explain both roles, and provide some guidance on when and how you might need one or the other.
-Then we’ll explore how to find them in your workplace or network.
+Understanding when to seek each type of support can be confusing.
+There are differences between mentors and sponsors.
+This blog post will explain both roles, and provide some guidance on when and how you might need one or the other.
+Then, we’ll explore how to find them in your workplace or network.

 Mentor?
 Sponsor?
 What’s the Difference?

 Both mentors and sponsors can play important roles in supporting women in technology, but they have distinct differences in their approach and level of involvement.